zeecool123/Codenection-/README.md

 1. Project Overview

 The Problem: Current tour guides do not have the actual tools to make lots of different itinerary for customers to actually decide on an itinerary that everyone can agree to and be satisfied.
 Even so, Chat GPT and lots of chatbots don't really have the visuals to persuade users to go to destinations, they use word forms to elaborate what sights or food you'll be seeing or eating while users can't really imagine those visually.
+The main problem still is current tour guides just average out all possible interests and prints it out on your itinerary, what if you could give them a separate option where they get to choose specific interests.
+For example, 1st option with more places on food, while second option more places on historical sites, and people might not only have 1 interests, maybe they would all have the same interests.

 Our Solution.
 We presented an app that easily address those issues.
 Our app has an AI agent that will generate different itineraries based on different interest and based on ideal routes, and if not satisfied they can keep voting until everyone is satisfied as the smart AI will combine top options and be set as another option for people to choose.
 Not only that, users get to preview the point of view of the places from the itinerary option that they chose to preview to really look into it visually what to be expected.

-2.

-2.
+Moreover to address this preference issue, as we talked about generating different options we could have options that focus more on food, another one that focus more on cultural stuff because some cities might have specific stuff that they excek in like historical sites, or even food, or cultural stuff.

+2.1 Ideas WE CONSIDERED

+Ideas                                                                                                                                                                       Why it was dropped / kept

+To make your phone buzzes and give you like recommended food or places to visit around you when app looks at your itinerary when u have free time                          Too many unique functions making the app complicated

+The planned places will be recommended by datas from the Internet from different sources to be different from traditional tour guides that bring you to crowded places      Unrealistic, as sources could be unpredictable